Call or Message Us 24/7

 Can I be arrested for drugs at a DUI/Sobriety checkpoint?

-What happens if I refuse a drug test in Colorado?
+What happens if I refuse a chemical test in Colorado?

 Can I legally take marijuana across state lines if both states have legalized it?